Project Introduction

 ```

-Where `<server identifier>` is the server name defined in the configuration file, and `<config file path>` is the path to the JSON file containing server definitions.
+Where `<server identifier>` is the server name defined in the configuration file, and `<configuration file path>` is the path to the JSON file containing the server definition.

 ```json